 After a few more shovels, Christian gasped as he hit something made of black cloth.

 A few shovelfuls later, and the hole started shouting.
-“Stop shovelling!
+“Stop shoveling!
 That hurts.
 Look, you got me.
 I’m coming out.”

 Something squirmed underground, and the cloth-covered object rose in the hole.
 Donna and Christian stood back as it broke the surface, revealing itself to be a small head clad in a black hat.
 Some more struggling, and the head was joined by black-clad arms, which struggled to pull a torso and legs to the surface.
 The little man brushed himself down.
 He stood a little over a metre tall, and he wore a black coat, waistcoat, knee-breeches and a hat, and his tiny face was adorned by a wee little goatee: